oxfordinternetinstitute/oxonfair/measures.md

 4. `cgm.false_neg_rate` conditional false negative rate
 5. `cgm.false_pos_rate` conditional false positive rate

-For false negative and false positive rate, we normalise by the total number of negatively or positively labelled points rather than the total number of points.
+For false negative and false positive rate, we normalize by the total number of negatively or positively labelled points rather than the total number of points.